Dynamic Ideas 4 Life

 To make Red Raspberry Leaf Tea.
 Pick the leaves from Red Raspberry plant.
 Then it is pretty much the same the other ways of making tea from wild plants, as mentioned above.

-7# – Other Ideas for Making Tea from Wild Plants
+7# – Other Plants for Making Wild Tea

 Upon looking there are some quite strange ideas here.
 These I will quickly summarize before signing off.
 One of these I thought was most odd is a type of tea made from the bark of a birch tree!